 I was able to start my first clothing line back in 2008.
 That line earned me $2,000 extra a month when I needed it most.
 If I can do it during the worst financial crisis of my lifetime and succeed, you can too – especially now!
 Here are two reasons why:

 1. There is an explosion of online tools that didnt exist back then

 2. There has always been demand for custom clothing and jewelry.
 That has not changed in 120,000 years of human history, and wont change any time soon.

 If you follow this guide, you can learn from my mistakes and build a profitable Black owned clothing line that runs with very little effort on your part.

 Again, I started my first line in the middle of the Great Recession of 2008 – and it made the difference between me eating and starving.
 10 years later, and it looks like the economic winds are shifting again.
 Thats why now is the best time to get started.
 Dont wait for the rain to start to build your financial shelter.

 ⚠️ Warning: This is a long guide.
 I try to cover as much as possible to help you make your project a success.
-If you dont have time to read now, add your email to the box below.
+If you dont have time to read now, enter your info below to have this guide emailed to you!
 When you do, I will send you a step by step mini course that will drip feed the info to you.

 Mistakes that could destroy your Black owned clothing line

 But while starting a Black owned clothing line is simple, it is far from easy.
 It took me a lot of trial, error, and wasted money to build my clothing line.
 I made quite a few stupid mistakes like: